Image guide··11 min read

 Most people search for "resize image without losing quality" with one of two tasks in mind:

-Toolbelt's Resize Image is a traditional resizer — it excels at downsizing and can upscale, but for AI-style upscaling on a bad source image, none of the browser-based tools (including ours) will match a dedicated AI upscaler.
-If you're in that bucket, honest recommendation: use Upscayl (free, open source, runs locally) for the upscale, then bring the result back here for any format conversion or further downsizing.
+Toolbelt's Resize Image is a traditional resizer — excellent at downsizing, can also upscale, but for serious AI-style upscaling on a bad source image, no browser-based tool (including ours) will match a dedicated AI upscaler.
+If that's you, honest recommendation: use Upscayl (free, open source, runs locally on your machine) for the upscale, then bring the result back here for any format conversion or further downsizing.

-You've probably seen these terms thrown around.
+You've probably seen these terms.
 Here's the practical cut:

 Toolbelt uses the browser's built-in canvas resizer, which is bicubic by default.
-For the kinds of resize tasks 95% of readers have — "make my photo smaller for an email" — this is exactly the right tool, and the speed is in the tens of milliseconds even for very large images.
+For 95% of resize tasks — "make my photo smaller for an email" — this is exactly the right tool, with speed in the tens of milliseconds even on big files.

-Pick the right output format (it matters more than the algorithm)
+The output format matters more than the algorithm

 Here's the thing nobody mentions: the compression format you save to after resizing usually has a bigger effect on perceived quality than the resize algorithm itself.
 A 2000×1500 photo saved as PNG is almost always ~10× larger than the same image saved as JPEG at 85% quality — and no human eye can tell them apart.